reaandrew/schmokin-to-delete/ideas.md

 - Specify headers
 - Specify a body
 - Specify a Cookie File for persistence and retreival
+- Supply top level headers which apply to every run
 - Suport not validating certs
 - Support AMQP
 - Support PSQL